Inner North London

 Suicide (from 2015)

-Concerns summary Multiple communication failures meant staff were unaware of a patient's high suicide risk and allowed unescorted leave.
+Concerns summary (AI summary) Multiple communication failures meant staff were unaware of a patient's high suicide risk and allowed unescorted leave.
 Inadequate record-keeping, brief un-noted risk assessments, and delayed, confused responses to a missing patient compounded the risk, exacerbated by short-staffing.

 Helen Coogan